cncf/tag-contributor-strategy/website/content/about/contributing.md

 ## Content Organization

-The main website and the "Maintainers" section is in the [SIG Contributor Strategy repository].
+The main website and the "Maintainers" section is in the [TAG Contributor Strategy repository].

-1. Clone the [SIG Contributor Strategy repository].
+1. Clone the [TAG Contributor Strategy repository].
 1. Follow the steps to [Preview your changes locally](#preview-your-changes-locally).
-1. Optionally clone the [cncf/contribute repository] in a directory next to the SIG Contributor Strategy repository to edit content in the "Contributors" section.
+1. Optionally clone the [cncf/contribute repository] in a directory next to the TAG Contributor Strategy repository to edit content in the "Contributors" section.

-    For example, if you have cloned the Contributor Strategy repo to `~/src/sig-contributor-strategy`, clone the CNCF Contribute repo to `~/src/contribute`.
+    For example, if you have cloned the Contributor Strategy repo to `~/src/tag-contributor-strategy`, clone the CNCF Contribute repo to `~/src/contribute`.

 If you need to clone the CNCF Contribute repository elsewhere, set an environment